 In this article, we’ll be covering various calculators to cover every phase of an engineer.
 We hope you find it informative as we investigate the features that make these calculators functional and practical.

-5 Best Engineering Scientific Calculators in July, 2019?
+5 Best Engineering Scientific Calculators (as of October, 2019):

 It was built to succeed the 33s and was released as a celebration of the first ever scientific calculator made by HP the HP 35.